 TIP.
 To hide all panels except the toolbar, on the main panel, click Tools: - Settings -Hide all panels or press Ctrl + Shift +`.
 To show the panels, click Hide all panels again, or use the keyboard shortcut.

 1C:Enterprise applications often support form customization.
 Each user can customize a form to make it better suit their needs.
-To customize a form, open the form and then click More – Change form.
+To customize a form, open the form and then click More actions – Change form.
 This opens the form editor window.

 The left part of the window displays a tree of form items.
 The right part displays properties of the selected form item.